Z3RO-O/fyle-internship-challenge-23/README.md

 - Pagination is server-side.
 - Any invalid user will give us error while fetching and such errors is handled well.

-- Added test for user-profile component and api service used in the app with 100% code coverage.
+- Added test for user-details component and api service used in the app with 100% code coverage.

 ### Install requirements